 Courses

-1) APPLY NOW for my 2025 Online Hungarian to English Literary Translation Course!
+APPLY NOW for my 2025 Online Hungarian to English Literary Translation Course!

 This course is perfect for anyone curious about literary translation, whether as a hobby or a potential career.
 You’ll need advanced English and Hungarian skills (but don’t worry, you need not be native in either).
 Each week, you’ll read one text and translate one, sharpening your skills through practice.
+Plus, your final project will be workshopped in class, polished by me, and ready for publication by the end of the course.

 How to apply: Email hello@timeasipos.com and answer these questions: